Obikburgh/file-census/README.md

 - **Confirmation prompts**: Optional safety confirmation before deletion
 - **URL encoding**: Handles special characters in filenames automatically

+#### Known Limitations
+- **Special Unicode characters**: Files with special Unicode characters (like curly apostrophes `'`) may need to be renamed before using delete buttons.
+Simply rename the file to use standard characters if you encounter issues.

 ## Core Files

 ### downloads_weekly_review.py ⭐ **MAIN SCRIPT**